 The miracle is not that these stories kind of resembled my life, it is that they exactly described my life.
-As if it was made not for some man somewhere but for exactly this man right here.
-Like opening a dusty old box and finding an oddly shaped suit of clothes with an engraved watch in the front pocket,
+As if they were made not for some man somewhere but for exactly this man right here.
+As if I had opened a dusty, old box and found an oddly shaped suit of clothes with an engraved watch in the front pocket,

 Not that an oddly shaped man in some ancient yesterday might have fit in, but that I fit in, and the pocketwatch with today engraved upon its back,